Zaibunis/Assignment-6-by-faria-mustaqim/README.md

     def __del__(self):
         print("Object destroyed")
-7. Access Modifiers: Public, Private, and Protected
+7. Access Modifiers: Public, Private, and Protected Public variables and methods can be accessed from outside the class.
+Protected variables are typically meant for internal use, and private variables are meant to be inaccessible from outside the class.
-In Python, access modifiers control the visibility of variables and methods.
-Public members are accessible from outside the class, while private members are intended for internal use.

 Example:
 python
 Copy
 Edit
 class Employee:
-    def __init__(self):
+    def __init__(self, name, salary, ssn):
-        self.name = "John"  # Public
+        self.name = name        # Public
-        self._salary = 50000  # Protected
+        self._salary = salary   # Protected
-        self.__ssn = "123-45-6789"  # Private
+        self.__ssn = ssn        # Private
 8. The super() Function
-The super() function allows calling a method from the base class.
-It is useful when working with inheritance and helps avoid explicit calls to the parent class.
+The super() function is used to call methods from the parent class.
+It is useful when overriding methods in child classes but still wanting to access the parent class functionality.

 Example:
 python
 Copy
 Edit